 In connection with the Second Street Loan, Legacy Ocean issued Second Street Capital a warrant to purchase 312,500 shares of its common stock, with an exercise price of \$11.00 per share, exercisable until February 22, 2026.
 For a period of 180 days from the closing of our next financing, Second Street Capital has the right to put the warrant to us at a fixed price of \$250,000.
 As consideration for the second extension of the Second Street Loan's maturity date, Legacy Ocean subsequently issued Second Street Capital an additional warrant to purchase 75,000 shares of its common stock, with an exercise price of \$10.20 per share, exercisable until September 30, 2026.
 In connection with the Closing pursuant to a Warrant Exchange Agreement, on February 14, 2023, we replaced the warrants previously issued by Legacy Ocean to Second Street Capital with new warrants.
-The warrants issued in connection with the Second Street Loan pursuant to the Warrant Exchange Agreement consist of two warrants for the number of shares of our Common Stock equal to the economic value of the warrants previously issued to Second Street in exchange for the termination of such previously issued warrants.
-As consideration for the fourth extension of the Second Street Loan's maturity date, we subsequently issued Second Street Capital an additional warrant to purchase 50,000 shares of our Common Stock, with an exercise price of \$10.34 per share, exercisable until February 15, 2028.
-As consideration for the fifth extension of the Second Street Loan's maturity date, we subsequently issued Second Street Capital an additional warrant to purchase 100,000 shares of our Common Stock, with an exercise price of \$11.50 per share, exercisable until five years from issuance.
+The warrants issued in connection with the Second Street Loan pursuant to the Warrant Exchange Agreement consist of two warrants for the number of shares of our Common Stock equal to the economic value of the second Street Loan's maturity date, we subsequently issued Second Street Loan's maturity date, we subsequently issued Second Street Capital an additional warrant to purchase 50,000 shares of our common stock, with an exercise price of \$10.34 per share, exercisable until February 15, 2028.
+As consideration for the fifth extension of the Second Street Loan's maturity date, we subsequently issued Second Street Capital an additional warrant to purchase 100,000 shares of our common stock, with an exercise price of \$11.50 per share, exercisable until Fiebruary 15, 2028.

 In connection with the Second Street Loan 2, Legacy Ocean issued a warrant to Second Street Capital to purchase 62,500 shares of Legacy Ocean's common stock, with an exercise price of \$11.00 per share, exercisable until February 22, 2026.
 There is no put option associated with this warrant.
 In connection with the Closing pursuant to a Warrant Exchange Agreement, on February 14, 2023, we replaced the warrants previously issued by Legacy Ocean to Second Street Capital with new warrants.
 The warrant issued in connection with the Second Street Loan 2 pursuant to the Warrant Exchange Agreement is exercisable for the number of shares of our Common Stock equal to the economic value of the warrants previously issued to Second Street in exchange for the termination of such previously issued warrants.
-As consideration for the fourth extension of the Second Street Loan 2's maturity date, we subsequently issued Second Street Capital an additional warrant to purchase 25,000 shares of our Common Stock, with an exercise price of \$10.34 per share, exercisable until February 15, 2028.
-As consideration for the fifth extension of the Second Street Loan 2's maturity date, we subsequently issued Second Street Capital an additional warrant to purchase 50,000 shares of our Common Stock, with an exercise price of \$11.50 per share, exercisable until five years from issuance.
+As consideration for the fourth extension of the Second Street Loan 2's maturity date, we subsequently issued Second Street Capital an additional warrant to purchase 25,000 shares of our common stock, with an exercise price of \$10.34 per share, exercisable until February 15, 2028.
+As consideration for the fifth extension of the Second Street Loan 2's maturity date, we subsequently issued Second Street Capital an additional warrant to purchase 50,000 shares of our common stock, with an exercise price of \$11.50 per share, exercisable until five years from issuance.